 - a Wales of vibrant culture and thriving Welsh language

 Sustainable development is an under-pinning principle of the PSB.
 This means thinking, planning and acting in a way where the needs of the present are met without compromising the future and limiting the opportunities for the generations that will follow.
 When making decisions the Board will think, plan and act for the long-term, preventatively, through integration and collaboration, and by being inclusive and involving.

-Whilst the Flintshire PSB realise that there is much that could be done to add value to public service and to the communities of Flintshire they have identified and agreed a number of priorities for 2016/17 that support the seven goals of the Well-Being of Future Generations (Wales) Act.
+Whilst the Flintshire PSB realise that there is much that could be done to add value to public service and to the communities of Flintshire they have identified and agreed a number of priorities that support the seven goals of the Well-Being of Future Generations (Wales) Act.
 These are:

 These priorities have been chosen as the themes where the PSB can add most value and make a positive and lasting difference.
 Working together to make an impact in these priorities is the collective aim of the Flintshire PSB, realising that no single organisation can achieve on their own; the partner organisations represented on the PSB can collectively make a positive difference for the people who live, visit and work in Flintshire.

 Flintshire PSB Meetings take place on a quarterly basis as follows: